roman-milk/roman-milk.github.io/leslie-proves-her-point.md

+===

- ****** Leslie Proves Her Point Ch.
-04 ****** byJust_Plain_Bob© I spent a good five minutes eating Leslie's pussy.
+I spent a good five minutes eating Leslie's pussy.
 It was the first time I'd tasted cum other than mine and to be honest about it I couldn't tell the difference.
 I brought Leslie to two orgasms before I raised myself up to slide my cock in her, "What do you want?"
 I asked, "Should I make love to you, or fuck you?"

  She looked me right in the eye and said, "Make love to me baby, I've already been fucked tonight."